grosscol/hts-boto-iam/slides/20-htslib.md

 instance='http://169.254.169.254'
 creds_url="$instance/latest/meta-data/iam/security-credentials"
 ```
-And writes them to a file which gets re-read when credentials are needed.
+And writes them to a file which gets re-read when credentials are expired.

 ## Credentials File